 This summer the Program for Leadership and Character will once again be leading the Principled Pluralism Fellowship, which aims to support a cohort of up to six students who will pursue research on pluralism, jointly author research on the importance of principled pluralism, work to develop the skills and virtue need to promote meaningful dialogue across difference.
 The Fellowship aspires to transform students and inform a larger conversation about the value of principled pluralism in our cultural context.

 The Fellowship is open to all Wake Forest undergraduate students.
-The deadline to apply is January 31.
-Please click on the button below to apply and if you have questions, please contact Dr. Bradley Burroughs at firstname.lastname@example.org.
+The deadline to apply is February 13.
+Please fill out the form below to apply and if you have questions, please contact Dr. Bradley Burroughs at email@example.com.